Mohanned-Elkholy/BigGan-model-inversion-with-image-transformations/README.md

 ---

 # Advanced data augmentation using transformations in the latent space
-It has been known that applying certain image transformations (like sliding left or right, center crop,..etc) are usually discrete and the image as a whole lacks continuity in some filters (like zero-padding).
+It has been known that applying certain image transformations (like sliding left or right, up or down,..etc) are usually discrete and the image as a whole lacks continuity in some filters (like zero-padding).
 Applying this transformations in the latent space, however, is different because generative models are trained to produce realistic images.
 Thus, more ralistic image augmentation will happen in the latent space.
 In this repo, multiple transformations (sliding left, right, upwards, downwards and zooming) are done to a given image in the latent space of the BigGan generator.
 This data augmentation technique can be crucial in improving the accuracy of image classifiers.

 #add GIF here